 If you are a senior citizen or member of the military, active or retired, be sure to ask about our adoption fee discount!

 We are proud to be an official partner with Vets Adopt Pets.
 Together, we will cover 100% of your adoption fee!
-To take advantage of this amazing program, apply through Vets Adopt Pets and bring your approval letter with you to your adoption appointment.
+To take advantage of this amazing program, apply through Vets Adopt Pets

 Before you adopt a pet, consider the commitment you are making.
 Adopting a pet is a big decision and should not be made without thoughtful consideration.
 Pets require a time commitment.
 Consider the life span of a potential pet before adopting.
 Some animals are better with children than others.
 Make sure your children have a meet-and-greet with any potential pet before adopting.
 Companion animals are also a financial commitment.
 Consider the cost of food, toys and enrichment, leashes, collars, tags, and veterinary care including annual vaccinations and ensure you are prepared for this financial commitment before adopting.